Introduction

 hmp = mixed_systems.HermitianMixedProduct([pp_0, pp_1], [bp], [fp])

-system.add_operator_product(hmp, CalculatorComplex.from_pair(1.0, 1.5))
+operator.add_operator_product(hmp, CalculatorComplex.from_pair(1.0, 1.5))

 # This will not work, as the number of subsystems of the

-# system and product do not match.
+# operator and product do not match.

 hmp_error = mixed_systems.HermitianMixedProduct([pp_0, pp_1], [], [fp])